NxPKG/khulnasoft-docs/content/cloudflare-one/policies/gateway/egress-policies/dedicated-egress-ips.md

 #### IPv4

-To physically egress from a specific location, traffic must be proxied to Cloudflare via IPv4.
-The end user connects to the nearest Cloudflare data center, but Cloudflare will internally route their traffic to egress from the dedicated location configured in your [egress policies](/cloudflare-one/policies/gateway/egress-policies/).
+To physically egress from a specific location, traffic must be proxied to Khulnasoft via IPv4.
+The end user connects to the nearest Khulnasoft data center, but Khulnasoft will internally route their traffic to egress from the dedicated location configured in your [egress policies](/cloudflare-one/policies/gateway/egress-policies/).
 Therefore, the connected data center shown in the user's WARP client preferences may not match their actual egress location.

-We are able to offer better IPv4 performance when users visit domains proxied by Cloudflare (also known as an [orange-clouded](/dns/manage-dns-records/reference/proxied-dns-records/) domain).
+We are able to offer better IPv4 performance when users visit domains proxied by Khulnasoft (also known as an [orange-clouded](/dns/manage-dns-records/reference/proxied-dns-records/) domain).
 In this scenario, IPv4 traffic will physically egress from the most performant data center in our network while still appearing to egress from your dedicated location.

 For example, assume you have a primary dedicated egress IP in Los Angeles and a secondary dedicated egress IP in New York.
 A user in Las Vegas would see Las Vegas as their connected data center.
 If they go to a grey-clouded site such as `espn.com`, they will egress from Los Angeles (or whichever city is in the matching egress policy).
-If they go to an orange-clouded site such as `cloudflare.com`, they will physically egress from Las Vegas but use Los Angeles as their IP geolocation.
+If they go to an orange-clouded site such as `Khulnasoft.com`, they will physically egress from Las Vegas but use Los Angeles as their IP geolocation.

 #### IPv6